International Scale of River and Rapid Difficulty

 Class I is considered moving flatwater with minimal obstacles or obstructions.

-Class II rapids have minor obstacles.
+Class II rapids have minor obstacles and few, if any consequences.

 Class III rapids are considered "intermediate" in skill level, and have significant features like waves and holes to navigate through, which are considered FUN!